apple/swift-openapi-generator/Examples/swagger-ui-endpoint-example/README.md

-# Server with Swagger UI Endpoint
+# Server with OpenAPI document and Swagger UI endpoints

 An example project using [Swift OpenAPI Generator](https://github.com/apple/swift-openapi-generator).